Who is the NFPA?

 NFPA 11.6.2 –“Hoods, grease removal devices, fans, ducts, and other appurtenances shall be cleaned to remove combustible contaminants prior to surfaces becoming heavily contaminated with grease or oily sludge.”

-When your cooking equipment isn’t properly cleaned, it allows grease residue to build up, creating a fire hazard inside of the hood, duct work, and exhaust fan.
+When your cooking equipment isn’t properly cleaned, it allows grease residue to build up, creating a fire hazard inside of the hood, ductwork, and exhaust fan.
 If a fire was to occur on the cook line, all of these grease deposits allow the fire to spread to these portions of the building.
 To prevent this fire risk you MUST remove the grease deposits.
-How often you should clean you system depends on the type of cooking operation your business or organizations is and how often you use those appliances.
+How often you should clean your system depends on the type of cooking operation your business or organizations are and how often you use those appliances.
 Table 11.4 below from NFPA Code 96 details the minimum standards on how often your kitchen exhaust system should be professionally cleaned based on cooking volume:

 When you keep and maintain a proper cleaning schedule, you’re ensuring the safety of your facility, your equipment and your staff.
 Bare Metal Standard sets the highest national standard for kitchen exhaust cleaning services and goes above and beyond NFPA 96’s fire safety code requirements.
 You’ll never fail inspection or risk getting shut down due to an unsafe kitchen exhaust system.
 When you partner with us, you’re making the best decision to keep your commercial kitchen clean, efficient, and up to code.

 To read the full set of NFPA 96’s fire safety code standards, check out their website.